 (F) Financial and technical assistance may be in the form and conditioned upon terms as the director considers appropriate.

-(G) No later than the thirtieth day of June in the first year after the effective date of this section, and no later than the thirtieth day of June of each year thereafter, the director shall submit a report to the general assembly describing projects of the steel futures program, results obtained from completed projects of the program, and program projects for the next fiscal year.
+(G) No later than the first day of August of each year , the director shall submit a report to the general assembly describing projects of the steel futures program, results obtained from completed projects of the program, and program projects for the next fiscal year.